Self-care has become synonymous for long bubble baths, face masks, and candles. But it means so much more.

 And this is why if you’re recovering from disordered eating self-care might be a vital part of your recovery.

-This blog will cover the different types of self-care, how they link to Intuitive Eating, and why self-care is vital in recovery.
+This blog will cover the six different types of self-care and how to engage in them.

 Self-care is a way of tending to your: